George Brown College is eligible for a range of funding programs from provincial and federal agencies and other sources.

 Funding at George Brown

-George Brown College holds two competitions mid-November in order to build research capacity and foster a culture of innovation at the college.
+George Brown College holds two competitions in early November in order to build research capacity and foster a culture of innovation at the college.

 Applied Research Funding (formerly SEED Funding)